 Numbers can vary.
 The ultimate goal is to reach valuable and meaningful functional and non-functional test automation coverage.
 The actual coverage number may be 95% or even 90%.
 But remember, everything not automated will occur only at the end of the cycle, which impacts speed.

 In this stage, focus on a low-maintenance yet up-to-date lab.
 Your lab should support scaling up.
 You will need dozens of concurrent exactions as well as smart reporting to filter the noise from the true failures.

 4. Reach 95% Coverage

-In the next step on the path to continuous testing you strive to reach 95% coverage.
+In the next step on the path to testing continuously, you strive to reach 95% coverage.
 To do this you will need additional layers of environment control and capabilities such as: